Updated – June 2023

 Some masks offer a purge valve in the nose pocket, allowing you to clear water out of the mask by blowing out.
 But we have found that you can easily do the same thing without a purge valve, by holding the top of your snorkeling mask and blowing out of your nose.
 The water pushes out the bottom of your mask, and the skirt reseals just fine.

 And you can also just pop your head up to the surface and pull your mask away at the bottom to drain it.
 If your mask fits right you should rarely have leaks.
 Although, some folks who have a mustache can have a continual leak and enjoy having a purge valve in their mask.

 We like a silicone mask strap.
 And Nicole prefers a split strap so that she can put her hair bun or ponytail between the straps.
 It keeps the strap from sliding up or down on her slippery hair.
 Some straps are not split and do not allow for that.
 Some people add a neoprene cover to their strap, or replace it with a neoprene strap.
 The neoprene can be nice for not getting tangled in and pulling on your hair.

 Adjustable Strap Buckles

-Many higher end masks have some very techy buckle adjustment options, for quickly adjusting strap tension, or pre-indented angle adjustments, and other other gizmos.
-Mostly these features make the mask bulkier and heavier, with more stuff for hair to get stuck in, and we have found little value in them.
+Many higher end masks have some very techy buckle adjustment options, for quickly adjusting strap tension, or pre-indented angle adjustments, and other gizmos.
+Mostly these features make the snorkeling mask bulkier and heavier, with more stuff for hair to get stuck in, and we have found little value in them.
 What is important is that you can fairly easily adjust strap tension, and it should not slip once set.